 - Arrive well before the departure time (half an hour is good).
 We normally have a coffee and a chat first.

-- Make sure you introduce yourself to the Club Captain and fill in the Registration form – it’s much easier to track people down if we have their mobile numbers.
+- Make sure you introduce yourself to the Club Captain or ride leader and fill in the Registration form – it’s much easier to track people down if we have their mobile numbers.

 - Take note of the ride leader's mobile phone number as it will be useful if there is an issue on the ride.
 The Club Captain's number is listed on the top of the ride registration sheet.
 If the Captain is not running the ride, ask the nominated ride leader for their contact details.